Dino982/Bank-Practice-Tech-Test/README.md

 As a user,
 I would like to see my account's statement,
 So that I can see the balance of my account.

+As a bank,
+I would like to stop customers having a negative balance, So we always make a profit.
 ```